Optimal kidney exchange: Unrestricted cycle length

 Initially, the problem was studied without any bound on the length of the exchange cycles.
-Roth,Sonmez and Unver presented a mechanism, based on an extension of the top trading cycles mechanism, for finding exchange cycles in a Pareto-optimal and incentive-compatible way.
+Roth, Sonmez and Unver presented a mechanism, based on an extension of the top trading cycles mechanism, for finding exchange cycles in a Pareto-optimal and incentive-compatible way.

 Abraham, Blum and Sandholm show that, with unbounded cycle length, a maximum-cardinality and maximum-weight exchange can be found in polynomial time.
-For example, to find a maxium-cardinality exchange, given the original directed graph G, construct an undirected bipartite graph H(X+Y, E) in which:
+For example, to find a maximum-cardinality exchange, given the original directed graph G, construct an undirected bipartite graph H(X+Y, E) in which: